Family Tested System° | Ministry of Supply

 Family Tested System°

 When it comes to balancing work and family, every second counts.
-It’s one of the reasons we designed our Fusion line to balance looks with loungewear comfort and effortless easy care — pieces you don’t have to change out of when the work day ends, and can handle the spills and thrills of parenthood, so you can be there for every precious moment.
+It’s one of the reasons we designed our Fusion and Composite lines to balance looks with loungewear comfort and effortless easy care — pieces you don’t have to change out of when the work day ends, and can handle the spills and thrills of parenthood, so you can be there for every precious moment.

 Use code FAMILY at checkout.*